eye4357/x_make_common_x/README.md

 - [Road to 0.20.4 Engineering Proposal](../x_0_make_all_x/Change%20Control/0.20.4/Road%20to%200.20.4%20Engineering%20Proposal.md)
 - [Road to 0.20.3 Engineering Proposal](../x_0_make_all_x/Change%20Control/0.20.3/Road%20to%200.20.3%20Engineering%20Proposal.md)

+## Reconstitution Drill
+The monthly lab rebuild incinerates a spare workstation and walks the `lab.md` script from bare metal. x_make_common_x must rebuild clean: rehydrate the virtualenv, reinstall exporters, run the test matrix, and capture any deviation in these docs and the Change Control ledger.
+If the drill finds drift, fix it before you touch production.

 ## Cross-Linked Intelligence
 - [x_0_make_all_x](../x_0_make_all_x/README.md) — orchestrator expects these helpers on every run
 - [x_make_github_visitor_x](../x_make_github_visitor_x/README.md) — the compliance visitor that consumes common telemetry and logging utilities